JeremiahKaren/35percent.github.io/redefining-social-rent.md

 The above examples show that until such time as there has been a borough-wide s106 audit, enforcement action taken and procedures put in place for ongoing monitoring of compliance, then the Council’s use of the term __'social'__ or __'target rent'__ must be assumed to mean __affordable rent__.

 ## GLA Muddys the waters
-Meanwhile, in his [draft new planning guidance](https://www.london.gov.uk/sites/default/files/draft_affordable_housing_and_viability_spg_2016.pdf) Mayor Sadiq Khan has complicated matters further by introducing yet more affordable housing tenures; __London Affordable Rent__, __London Living Rent__ and __Discounted Market Rent__.
+Meanwhile, in his [draft new planning guidance](https://www.london.gov.uk/sites/default/files/draft_affordable_housing_and_viability_spg_2016.pdf), London's Mayor Sadiq Khan has complicated matters further by introducing three additional affordable housing tenures; __London Affordable Rent__, __London Living Rent__ and __Discounted Market Rent__.

-The new planning guidance also drops any requirement for social rented housing and explicitly enables it to be substited by either __Affordable Rent__ or __Discounted Market Rent__ (in Build-to-Rent developments).
+His new planning guidance also drops any requirement for social rented housing and explicitly enables it to be substited by either __Affordable Rent__ or __Discounted Market Rent__ (in Build-to-Rent developments).

 ![](/img/mayorspgar.png)

-Here's our [detailed response](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf) to the Mayor's consultation on these new tenure proposals.
+Here's our [detailed response](https://justspacelondon.files.wordpress.com/2017/02/affordable-hsg-spg-35-response-draft.pdf) to the Mayor's consultation on his new tenure proposals.

 ## London Affordable Rent
 One of the new tenures is __London Affordable Rent__, which GLA Assembly Member and Labour housing spokesperson Tom Copley has [lobbied](http://tomcopley.com/response-mayors-draft-affordable-housing-viability-supplementary-planning-guidance/) to be renamed __London Social Rent__.